FAQs for Willka T'ika Guests

 Taxis: We work with a few professional taxi drivers with well maintained and insured vehicles and excellent driving records.
 We recommend them especially for your arrival transfer which is 75 minutes and can be quite stressful to navigate after a long flight.
 Once you’re here, you should feel free to take local taxis, mototaxis (tuk tuks), colectivos (public transport) or walk the trails around the Sacred Valley.
 If you’d like us to book you a taxi, we will only use our trusted drivers who are also happy to take you around the Sacred Valley to visit the key sites.
 Departing transfers: the night before your scheduled departure, taxi transfers can be arranged and paid for directly with reception.

 Car Rental: We do not recommend renting a car for Cusco or the Sacred Valley.
-Renting a car is complicated in Peru and driving in Cusco can be very challenging.
-There are many safe, reliable, and affordable sources of transportation to take you around the Sacred Valley such as taxis, vans, colectivos, etc. If you speak Spanish, have an international drivers license and very good insurance, and plan to drive many hours outside of Cusco, then perhaps looking into a car rental would make sense.
+Renting a car is complicated in Peru and driving in Cusco can be challenging.
+There are many safe, reliable, and affordable sources of transportation to take you around the Sacred Valley such as taxis, vans, colectivos, etc. If you speak Spanish, have an international drivers license and good insurance, and plan to drive many hours outside of Cusco, then perhaps a care rental might make sense.

 Q: How do I need to dress at Willka T’ika?